golang/mock/README.md

 Source mode generates mock interfaces from a source file.
 It is enabled by using the -source flag.
-Other flags that may be useful in this mode are -imports and -aux_files.
+Other flags that may be useful in this mode are -imports, -aux_files and -source_package.

 Example: